polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/08 - Changing your tree.md

 basic *"CRUD"* operations available for your lambda objects, and its individual nodes.

-**Definition**; *"CRUD"* is an acronym, and means *"Create, Remove, Update and Delete"*, and is a reference to all the 4 basic operations necessary to be able to dynamically *"mold"* an object, in any of its existing axis, to be able to *"create anything you wish, starting from any other given starting point"*.
+**Definition**; *"CRUD"* is an acronym, and means *"Create, Remove, Update and Delete"*, and is a reference to all the 4 basic operations necessary to be able to dynamically *"mold"* a collection of objects, in any of its existing axis, to be able to *"create anything you wish, starting from any other given starting point"*.
 All of these Active Events, can be given multiple destinations.
 This means that a single invocation, might potentially change multiple nodes.